bluelightning32/coq-overload/readme.md

 ## Universe polymorphic overloads

-The overload system does not work well with universe polymorphism.
+The overload system does not completely work with universe polymorphism.
 The unification algorithm appears to resist unifying universe parameters.
-That said, the type of arguments may be universe polymorphic, but they are unfortunately bounded because they have to fit into predeclared non-polymorhpic types.
+That said, the type of arguments may be universe polymorphic, but the output type is unfortunately bounded because it has to fit into predeclared non-polymorhpic types.

 Different polymorphic types can have different numbers of universe parameters.